Getting Arrested

 Florida-Specific Considerations

 Florida has specific rules for juveniles, out-of-state warrants, probation holds, and immigration detainers—any of which can affect release.
 In Miami-Dade, bond court operates at the Richard E. Gerstein Justice Building.
 For drug, assault, theft, or other charges in South Florida, a Miami criminal defense lawyer can guide you through the process.
-See our Miami bond hearings guide and FAQ.
+See our Miami-Dade criminal courts overview, state vs. federal charges guide, Miami bond hearings guide, and FAQ.
 Contact our office for a free consultation.

 Charged?
 Speak to a Miami Criminal Defense Lawyer